-Additionally, the consequences for latter cognitive processes, here memory effects, are examined for the different roles of the objects.
-Observers from the free viewing group who did not receive any top-down modulation in advance should provide an unaffected viewing behavior, just as Zwickel and Võ (2010) demonstrated.
+Additionally, the consequences for latter cognitive processes, here memory effects, are examined for the different objects and groups (?).
+Observers from the free viewing group who did not receive any instruction should provide an unaffected viewing behavior, just as Zwickel and Võ (2010) demonstrated.
 Both groups had to recall as many as things as possible from the scenes in a free-recall memory test.
 With this manipulation it is thought to demonstrate top-down influence on social attention aspects, but also its influence on joint attention.
 As Zwickel and Võ (2010) showed, a person in a scene influences the viewing behavior of observers spontaneously and without further instruction or manipulation.

 In the given study, the motivation for the manipulation of the instructions for the memory test was twofold.
 First, it is thought to test robustness of the social and joint attention effects and second joint attentional effects on memory can be observed.
 The influence of the manipulation is expected to reduce spontaneous viewing behavior and foster a more systematic processing of the scene.
 It is important to note, that it is not expected that the influence of the presence of the person vanishes completely for social and joint attentional effects due to top-down modulation.
 It is supposed to be weaker, because it does not represent the optimal strategy for the observer.
 Therefore, the voluntary part of the scene processing might be overwritten.
 However, as social and joint attentional effects are expected to be (partially) independent of volition and occur spontaneously and reflexive the effects should still be visible regardless for the social attention part and also for the joint attention part of this study.
 Specifically, prioritization effects for the head should be smaller but still visible in the explicit encoding group.
 For the joint attention measures a decreased prioritization for the referenced object is expected for the explicit encoding group is decreased compared with the not referenced object.
 An optimal strategy for observer in the explicit encoding group would be to ignore completely the person in the scene, resulting in smaller differences in attentional prioritization between the two object roles.
 Additionally, memory effects sensitive for the role of the object were examined, to answer the question whether more attentional resources on an object pays off with enhanced memorability.
 This is mainly interesting for the free viewing group with the unbiased viewing behavior, as it is expected that both objects bind comparable amount of attention due to the more systematic processing in the explicit encoding group.